We won’t sugarcoat it. It’s pretty darn scary heading into a year of an oncoming GST hike, a looming recession, and inevitable inflation.

 Has it been 3 years in your dead-end job already?

-Set out your career aspirations and think about how you plan to get there.
+In 2023, make it a New Year’s resolution to reflect on where your career is headed, where you want to be in the future, and how you plan to get there.
 Put everything down on paper so you can refer to it for motivation or when faced with tough career decisions.

 Have no idea what you want out of your career?
-Then make it your mission to figure out what your goals are in 2022.
+Then make it your mission to figure out what your goals are in 2023.
 Read as much as you can, talk to others in your industry and collect information on the various career paths open to you.

 Lucky for you, MoneySmart has a ton of helpful career-related articles in case you need more inspiration, tips and tricks.

-4. Review your investment portfolio & insurance plans
+9. Review your investment portfolio & insurance plans

 In general, your investment needs change over time according to your age and risk appetite.
 So while you might have put most of your moolah into growth stocks when you were younger, you might want to shift your cash to blue chips when you’re older and more risk-averse.